peteroupc/peteroupc.github.io/randomfunc.md

 [^80]: Saad, F.A., et al., "[**Optimal Approximate Sampling from Discrete Probability Distributions**](https://arxiv.org/abs/2001.04555)", arXiv:2001.04555 [cs.DS], 2020.
 See also the [**associated source code**](https://github.com/probcomp/optimal-approximate-sampling).

-[^81]: In floating-point arithmetic, finding the quantile based on the **CDF** instead of a PDF-like function can introduce more error (Walter 2019\)[^81].
+[^81]: In floating-point arithmetic, finding the quantile based on the **CDF** instead of a PDF-like function can introduce more error (M. Walter, 2019\).

 [^82]: Gerhard Derflinger, Wolfgang Hörmann, and Josef Leydold.
 2010.
 Random variate generation by numerical inversion when only the density is known.
 ACM Trans.
 Model.
 Comput.
 Simul.
 20, 4, Article 18 (October 2010), 25 pages. [**https://doi.org/10.1145/1842722.1842723**](https://doi.org/10.1145/1842722.1842723)

-[^83]: [**Part of `numbers_from_u01` uses algorithms described in Arnas, D., Leake, C., Mortari, D., "Random Sampling using k-vector"**](https://scholar.google.com/scholar?q=Arnas,+D.,+Leake,+C.,+Mortari,+D.,+Random+Sampling+using+k-vector), _Computing in Science & Engineering_ 21(1) pp. 94-107, 2019, and Mortari, D., Neta, B., "k-Vector Range Searching Techniques".
+[^83]: Part of `numbers_from_u01` uses algorithms described in Arnas, D., Leake, C., Mortari, D., "Random Sampling using k-Vector", _Computing in Science & Engineering_ 21(1) pp. 94-107, 2019, [https://doi.org/10.1109/MCSE.2018.2882727](https://doi.org/10.1109/MCSE.2018.2882727) , and Mortari, D., Neta, B., "k-Vector Range Searching Techniques".

 [^84]: There is a paper by Arnas et al. that describes approximate random sampling using the values of the CDF by the so-called _k-vector_ technique, but the paper doesn't formally prove how good the approximation is.
-Arnas, D., Leake, C., Mortari, D., "Random Sampling using k-vector", Computing in Science & Engineering 21(1) pp. 94-107, 2019.
+Arnas, D., Leake, C., Mortari, D., "Random Sampling using k-Vector", _Computing in Science & Engineering_ 21(1) pp. 94-107, 2019, [https://doi.org/10.1109/MCSE.2018.2882727](https://doi.org/10.1109/MCSE.2018.2882727) .
 See also Mortari, D., Neta, B., "k-Vector Range Searching Techniques".

 [^85]: Devroye, L., "Non-Uniform Random Variate Generation".
 In _Handbooks in Operations Research and Management Science: Simulation_, Henderson, S.G., Nelson, B.L. (eds.), 2006, p.83.